EXPRESSCLUSTER/Log-Analysis/README.md

 6. Install the Log Analytics agent on your PC and input the *Workspace ID* and the *Primary key* in the appropriate fields.

 Add custom logs.

+1. Open the Log Analytics workspace you created and click on *Custom logs* under *Settings*.
+2. Click on *Add custom log* under the *Custom tables* tab.
+3. Select one of the log files in the log files folder on your PC as a sample log.
+Click Next.
+4. The contents of the log file should display in the Preview windows.
+Choose *New line* as the delimeter.
+Click Next.
+5. Choose the appropriate OS as the *Type* and then enter the path to the log files. e.g. C:\temp\logfiles\*.log
+    Click Next.
+7. Enter a name for the log file.
+Note that it will automatically be appended with '\_CL'.
+Click Next.
+8. Click *Create*.

+10.